 Public library summer meal programs help ensure that children and teens have continued access to healthy food and learning opportunities while school is out.

-California public libraries served over 228,500 summer meals and over 22,500 snacks to children and teens during summer 2017.
-Meals and snacks were provided at 159 branch, main libraries and bookmobiles, and five partnering community sites.
+California public libraries served over 244,000 summer meals and over 42,500 snacks to children and teens during summer 2018.
+Meals and snacks were provided at 191 branch and main libraries and bookmobiles.

 In addition to providing nourishment and learning opportunities for children and teens, Lunch at the Library programs facilitate greater collaboration between local agencies, highlight public libraries as community hubs, and benefit families, libraries, and the community.

 See the impact of Lunch at the Library 2018 (infographic)

 Click on the infographic link above to see the impact of California’s 2018 public library summer meals programs.
 The file can be downloaded to help you demonstrate the value of serving summer meals in public libraries.

 Families who participate in Lunch at the Library programs know they can get help and essential resources at the library:

 - 92% of people surveyed know they can find books and things to borrow at the library1

 - 67% know they can find people to help them